-The importance of your brand colours starts on your website and may even extend as far as the colors you pick for your t-shirts.
-If you’re branding your business as being adventurous and playful, you may choose bright colours for your t-shirts, while if you’re wanting to exude a more minimal, fresh feel you might pick black or white shades instead.
-Whatever colours you choose will impact how your brand is perceived.
+The importance of your brand colors starts on your website and may even extend as far as the colors you pick for your t-shirts.
+If you’re branding your business as being adventurous and playful, you may choose bright colors for your t-shirts, while if you’re wanting to exude a more minimal, fresh feel you might pick black or white shades instead.
+Whatever colors you choose will impact how your brand is perceived.

 Font matters.
 It subtly relays atmosphere and emotion to written words, so choose brand appropriate fonts for your website, logo and for your t-shirt designs if there’s text involved.
 There are many resources you can source either free or premium fonts from, so have a look and find one that speaks well for your brand.